Here I have compiled all that I know and have learned about the various operations of the railroads in Delaware, organized by railroad.

 50M, 52M, 54M are all similar in operations to 44M, just going to different customers on the Delmarva.

-The DCR operates all EMD power, with a fleet of GP38-2s, SD40-3s, and MP15Ns
+The DCR operates all EMD power, with a fleet of GP38-2s, SD40-3s, and MP15Ns.
+Two sw1500 engines operate the former MDDE lines.

 The East Penn railroad interchanges with CSX at Wilsmere yard.